 In the example above, replacement characters are being used.
 If a message "This is a test" were received from "172.16.0.1", the script would be started with 3 parameters: Parameter 1 would be the string "e1" - it is assumed that this has some meaning to the script.
 Parameter 2 would be the IP address, 172.16.0.1.
 Parameter 3 would be "This is a test".
 Please note that due to the two quotes ("), the message is interpreted as a single parameters.
 If they were missing, it would typically be split into several ones, with parameter 3 being "This", 4 being "is" and so on.
 So these quotes are very important!
 Time Out Time Out option is under Sync.
 Processing.
 When a program is executed, the service waits for it to finish before it carries on further actions.
 This is needed in order to ensure that all actions are carried out in the correct sequence.
 The external program should only run for a limited amount of time.
 If it would block for some reason, the agent would be prevented from carrying out any further processing.
 As such, a timeout value must be specified.
 If the program still runs after the configured timeout, the rule engine cancels it, flags the action as unsuccessful and then carries on with processing.
 Important: Even though the timeout value can be as high as 30 seconds, we strongly recommend limiting the run time of external program to below 5 seconds.
 Otherwise, they could affect the overall performance too much.
 If the average run time is 5 seconds, the default timeout of 10 seconds ensures that the program can finish even when there is high system activity.
 For performance reasons, we also strongly recommend to use the "Start Program" action only for rules that apply relatively seldom.
-6.5.12 Play Sound This action allows you to play a sound file.
+6.6.13 Play Sound This action allows you to play a sound file.
+Since Windows VISTA/2008/7, Microsoft has disabled any interaction between a system service and the user desktop.
+This includes playing sounds as well.
+So if you want to use the Play Sound Action on any of this Windows Version, you will need to run the service in console mode (From command prompt with the -r option).